Select for tips:

 Check clearances beneath your keel

-The expected draft (depth of water) in the central third of the river (the 'fairway') is shown for the non-tidal Thames and Wey (depth on the tidal Thames is tide-dependent)
+The expected draft (depth of water) in the central third of the river (known as the 'fairway') is shown for the non-tidal Thames and Wey (depth on the tidal Thames is tide-dependent)

 Remember the draft of your boat (the distance between the waterline and the keel) when verifying sufficient depth

-On any page tap the black icon mid-bottom then tap 'About', 'Advice' or 'Help'
+On any page tap the blue icon mid-bottom then (except on maps page) tap 'About', 'Advice', 'Help' or 'Home';

 Advice:

-The four top sections (Where am I, Man Overboard, In an emergrency, and Fire, sinking, Illness) are to help when something goes wrong
+The four top sections (Where am I, Man Overboard, In an emergency, and Fire, sinking, Illness) are to help when something goes wrong

 The remaining sections cover a range of information and useful topics to ensure you carry out your sailing in safety and according to the rules laid down by the river authorities